 Passover is the Jewish Spring festival that celebrates their liberation from Egyptian slavery.
 The story of the Exodus is read while symbolic foods are eaten, such as bitter herbs, horseradish and romaine, lamb, eggs, haroset, a mix of apples and nuts, vegetables or parsley dipped in salt water.
 Only matzoh is eaten during Passover as no leavened foods are allowed — not even the grains that could possibly become fermented, which has lead to some pretty ingenious flourless baking.
 Quinoa is acceptable since it’s not really a grain so we’ve included some recipes here for you, along with salads of bitter greens, soups, and easy fish and chicken dishes.
-On the sweeter side, we’ve added some great flourless cookies and desserts, but if you’re looking for something a bit healthier check out our video of how to make our delicious recipe for Baked Apple with Rosemary and Honey, a wonderful Passover addition.
+On the sweeter side, we’ve added some great flourless cookies and desserts that everyone is certain to love.